 10 February 2004: Arsenal 2 Southampton 0.
 The 25th league game of the unbeaten season.
 Henry got both goals.

-10 February 2010: Despite the previous games being a draw with Villa and two successive defeats to Chelsea and Man U, Arsenal beat Liverpool 1-0 and start run of six successive wins.
+10 February 2010: Despite the previous games being a draw with Villa and two successive defeats to Chelsea and Man U, Arsenal beat Liverpool 1-0 and start a run of six successive wins.

 10 February 2015: A 2-1 home win over Leicester signalled the start of Arsenal’s revival with eight straight wins.
 Before the match Arsenal were sixth.
-Two matches later they were third, and six matches after that second.
+Two matches later they were third, and six matches after that, second.

-11 February 1893: Arsenal played Small Heath in one of over 50 friendly games in the season as preparations continue for possible entry into the Football League.
+11 February 1893: Arsenal played Small Heath in one of over 50 friendly games in the season as preparations continued for possible entry into the Football League.
 The crowd of 3,000 was below average, but with the players now professional regular games were required to keep the money flowing in.
 Arsenal won 3-1.

 11 February 1905: Debut of Andy Ducat v Blackburn.
 He won caps for football and cricket, and was eventually sold to Aston Villa in 1912 for £1000, as part of the cost-cutting measures as the club prepared to move to Highbury.

 11 February 1922: Newcastle 3 Arsenal 1, the start of a five match losing streak in the league in which Arsenal scored just one goal.
 Arsenal ended the season 17th, the lowest position since rejoining the first division in 1919.
 The crowd was 30,000.

 11 February 1933: Last game for Horace Cope v Blackpool.
 Despite joining for over £3000 he fell out of favour with Chapman and by the time the trophies began he was mostly a reserve player.